j-m/jonhash/README.md

 `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/`

 Then the salt and hash are weaved.
-Say the salt was `ABCDEFGHIJKLMNOPQRSTUVWXYZ012345` and the password was `this is my password`, the weaved result would be: `AtBhCiDsE FmGyH IpJaKsLsMwNoOrPdQRSTUVWXYZ012345`.
+Say the salt was `ABCDEFGHIJKLMNOPQRSTUVWXYZ012345` and the password was `this my password`, the weaved result would be: `AtBhCiDsE FmGyH IpJaKsLsMwNoOrPdQRSTUVWXYZ012345`.
 If the password is longer than `BLOCK_SIZE` then the remainder is appended.

 After this, the weave is then padded to a multiple of `BLOCK_SIZE`.
 The first character (`1`) of the pad is different to the rest (`0`) because if the password were longer than `BLOCK_SIZE` and ended with the same character as the pad, then multiple passwords could have the same hash input (though incredibly unlikely).
 An additional `BLOCK_SIZE` of `0`'s is appended to the alignment to protect from malicous input.
 In our case the hash input would be: `AtBhCiDsE FmGyH IpJaKsLsMwNoOrPdQRSTUVWXYZ012345100000000000000000000000000000000000000000000000`.